Royal College of Science Union

 The Royal College of Science Union (RCSU) is a student union and science outreach organisation at Imperial College London which represents over 3,000 students in the university's Faculty of Natural Sciences.
-It manages the student societies for the departments of Mathematics, Physics, Chemistry, Biochemistry, and Biology.
+It manages the student societies for the departments of Mathematics, Physics, Chemistry, Biochemistry, Biology, and the Centre for Environmental Policy (CEP).
 The RCSU runs Science Challenge, a national science communication competition, and publishes the Broadsheet science magazine.

 History

 The RCSU was founded in 1881, following the creation of the Royal College of Science in the same year.
 The RCS was established to support training of the non-Earth Sciences within the Royal School of Mines which had been founded in 1853 following the merger of the Royal College of Chemistry with the Government School of Mines and Science Applied to the Arts in 1853.

 The RCSU was briefly disbanded for a few years in the early 2000s following the College's decision to split up the Sciences Faculty into separate Faculties of Physical and Life Sciences, with the RCSU at the time deciding to follow suit, splitting into the Physical Sciences Union and the Life Sciences Union.
 In 2006 however, following the College's decision to re-merge the faculties, the presidents of the two constituent unions, Kilian Frensch and Mariko Tavernier, proposed to re-merge the two student unions, with the new union named the Royal College of Science Union following a popular vote.
 The re-merged RCSU was first led jointly by Kilian Frensch and Mariko Tavernier for the remainder of the college year, before Jad Marrouche became its first sole president the following year.